Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 But pay attention to how your model is being quantized, as it can strongly impact code editing skill.
-Heavily quantized models are often used by cloud API providers and local model servers like Ollama.
+Heavily quantized models are often used by cloud API providers and local model servers like Ollama or MLX.

 <canvas id="quantChart" width="800" height="600" style="margin: 20px 0"></canvas>
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>